A Step-by-Step Plan to Rebuild Trust and Restore Intimacy

 *Working with Strong Feelings and Emotions

-This book takes readers by the hand and gently and compassionately leads them from the pain and disillusionment of a relationship shattered and betrayed through a forest of confusing past and present influences toward a future based on trust, vulnerability, and the joy of true intimacy.
+This book takes readers by the hand and gently leads them from the pain and disillusionment of a relationship shattered through a forest of confusion toward a future based on trust, vulnerability, and the joy of true intimacy.

 Couples can learn to: